zenoss/ZenPacks.zenoss.PostgreSQL/README.markdown

       FROM pg_stat_user_tables

 The following queries will be run whenever the PostgreSQL server device is remodeled.
-This will once every 12 hours.
+This occur once every 12 hours.

     # Database list - Run once.
     SELECT d.datname, s.datid, pg_database_size(s.datid) AS size